PySLM Python Library for Selective Laser Melting and Additive Manufacturing

 Support Structure Generation

-PySLM provides underlying tools and a framework for identifying and generating support structures suitable for SLM.
-Tools are provided identifying overhang areas based on their mesh and connectivity information, but also usingprojection based method.
+PySLM provides underlying tools and a framework for identifying and generating support structures suitable for SLM and other AM processes.
+Tools are provided identifying overhang areas based on their mesh and connectivity information, but also using a projection based method.
 The projection method takes advantage of GPU GLSL shaders for providing an efficient raytracing approach.
-Using the PyCork boolean CSG library, an algorithm for extracting precise defintion of volumetric support regions.
+Using the Manifold boolean CSG library, an algorithm for extracting precise definition of volumetric support regions.
 These regions are segmented based on self-intersections with the mesh.
 From these volumes, porous grid-truss structure suitable for SLM based process can be generated.

 The tools available in PySLM for locating overhang regions and support regions for 3D Printing and generating volumetric block supports alongside grid-truss based support structures suitable for SLM.